-Why, in an age of scraping data from websites, advanced business intelligence, and abuse of innocently resting RESTful APIs, as a professional manager and operations consultant to tech companies, I still count things by hand.
+In an age of scraping data from websites, advanced business intelligence, and abuse of innocently resting RESTful APIs, as a professional manager and operations consultant to tech companies, I still believe in counting things things hand.

-In my professional life, I've basically always been a consultant.
-This means a lot of things, but for me, it means: embedding myself in a company and working on one problem that nobody else has time for, because they're fighting daily fires just to stay alive, but whose solution will mean life or death for the company.
+In my professional life, I’ve basically always been a consultant.
+For me, this has meant embedding myself in a company and working on one problem that nobody else has time for, because they’re fighting daily fires just to stay alive, but the solution for which will mean life or death for the company.

 - For a scooter company: How can we reverse trend of declining numbers of scooters on the road?